OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-machines/windows/classic/java-run-compute-intensive-task.md

                 service = ServiceBusService.create(config);

-                int numCities = 10;  // Use as the default, if no value is specified at command line. if (args.length != 0)
+                int numCities = 10;  // Use as hello default, if no value is specified at command line. if (args.length != 0)
                 {
                     if (args[0].toLowerCase().compareTo("createqueue")==0)
                     {
-                        // No processing to occur other than creating the queue.
+                        // No processing toooccur other than creating hello queue.
                         QueueInfo queueInfo = new QueueInfo("TSPQueue");

                         service.createQueue(queueInfo);